liux2/cs390f2017-project/README.md

 # cs390f2017-project
 This is a repo for Allegheny College computer science 390 final project.
 Group member includs Ziyang Zhang, Zijun Xia, Xingbang Liu.
+Thank you.